Jon Bentley (computer scientist): Career

 He found an optimal solution for the two dimensional case of Klee's measure problem: given a set of n rectangles, find the area of their union.
 He and Thomas Ottmann invented the Bentley–Ottmann algorithm, an efficient algorithm for finding all intersecting pairs among a collection of line segments.

-He wrote the Programming Pearls column for the Communications of the ACM magazine, and later collected the articles into two books of the same name.
+He wrote the Programming Pearls column for the Communications of the ACM magazine, and later collected the articles into two books of the same name in 1986 and 1988.

 Bentley received the Dr. Dobb's Excellence in Programming award in 2004.

+Personal life

+He is a mountaineer that has climbed over one hundred 4,000 feet high peaks in the north-eastern parts of US.